rommel-rodriguez/acme_encounters/README.md

     - The input file follows the same format that the provided
     - There will not be repeated entries in the file for the same user
-### Handling of common error:
+### Handling of common errors:

-    - Input-file-related errors were somewhat handled, specific handling of FileNotFound, skipped specific handling of permission related error , tho they are still reported to the user and terminate the program.
+    - Input-file-related errors were somewhat handled, specific handling of FileNotFound, skipped specific handling of permission related error, though they are still reported to the user and terminate the program.
     - Skip processing of lines of input file that are blank
     - Skip addition of entries that raise any kind of exception while processing

 ## Methodology
-- Agile practices were used when developing this program, with focus on testing by providing as test harness wth a test skeleton of the expected functionality of initial prototype functions.
+- Agile practices were used when developing this program, with focus on testing by providing a test harness with a test skeleton of the expected functionality of initial prototype functions.

 - Documentation has been provided by means of Python doc-strings and this